You Can Create Your Own Spiritual Traditions

 Even so, now with the Roman Empire officially recognizing the major religion as Christianity, they continued to celebrate Saturnalia every year.

 Add to that the idea of sol invicta, the Romans’ homage to the sun at the height of the Saturnalia celebrations.
 It was the “birthday of the unconquered sun.”
 This aligned with the idea of a “sun king.”

 Historians believe that early celebrations of Christmas fell on invicta to replace the holiday.
 Efforts to use Saturnalia to do it did not work.

-Now, celebrations of Christ the King happened on invicta.
+They began celebrations of Christ the King on invicta.